 We also wish to thank our loyal and dedicated staff.
-Our customer service reps happily help thousands of students each week, and during renewal time may answer the same question dozens of times per day.
+Our career counselors happily help thousands of students each week, and during renewal time may answer the same question dozens of times per day.
 Their mission is to help you, our student, solve issues and achieve your goals.
 Our instructional and course development teams work hard every day to ensure that students receive the best education and most up-to-date information possible.

-Gold Coast's unique blend of instructors in real estate, appraisal, mortgage, CAM, construction, and insurance all contribute to a wellrounded view and a deep understanding of the many facets of this complicated business we call real estate.
+Gold Coast's unique blend of instructors in real estate, appraisal, CAM, property management, construction, insurance, and home inspection all contribute to a well-rounded view and a deep understanding of the many facets of this complicated business we call real estate.